robtweed/qoper8-cp/README.md

 #### Recovery

-If the main Node.js process experiences an unforeseen crash, it is your responsibility to recreate the queue from your backup storage.
+If the main Node.js or Bun.js process experiences an unforeseen crash, it is your responsibility to recreate the queue from your backup storage.
 To do this, restart *QOper8-cp* and then simply re-queue the messages from your database copy, using, eg, the following pseudo-code:

       for (const requestObject in yourDatabase) {